 - Standard First Aid

-- CPR level C or HCP or BLS or ACLS (depending on program of study)
+- CPR level C or BLS (depending on program of study)

-- How long will it take me to complete the pre-practicum health forms (Forms A, B, C, D, E)?
+How long will it take me to complete the WIL Document Requirements forms (Forms A, B, C, D, E)?

-- If laboratory reports are required or if immunizations are not complete, it could take 6-12 weeks.
+- If laboratory reports are required or if immunizations are not complete, it could take six to twelve weeks.

-- You are encouraged to get your 2-step TB test before your arrival to the college.
-This may be done at Conestoga College, at your Doctor’s office, at a local Urgent Care or Walk-in Clinic or through your local public health unit.
-Please note: The TB test cannot be done for 30 days after a measles/mumps/rubella (MMR) shot.
+- This may be completed at your doctor’s office, at a local urgent care or walk-in clinic, or through your local public health unit.
+Please note: The TB test cannot be completed for 30 days after a measles/mumps/rubella (MMR), varicella (chickenpox), or COVID-19 shot.

 - Please bring your Immunization form (Form C) with you when you get your TB test so that your health care professional can sign off on the form directly.

 If required, where can I take the required Standard First Aid and CPR level course(s)?

 - You may take the required courses through Conestoga:

 - HEAL1400 (Red Cross Standard First Aid and CPR/AED Level C and BLS)